Richard Drummie

-Richard Paul Drummie (born 20 March 1959) is an English guitarist, songwriter and producer.
-Drummie and Peter Cox are the founding members of musical group Go West.
+Richard Paul Drummie is an English guitarist and backing vocalist.
+Drummie and Peter Cox are the founding members of the musical duo Go West.

-Early career and Go West
+Career

-Drummie was born in London.
-He began writing with longtime collaborator Peter Cox, with whom he eventually signed a publishing deal.
-In 1982, the two formed the band Go West, with Cox as lead singer and Drummie on guitar and backing vocals.
-For the next few years, Go West tried to land a recording contract until, with the help of manager John Glover and producer Gary Stevenson, they finally recorded their first two singles: "We Close Our Eyes" and "Call Me".
+In 1982, Drummie and Peter Cox (musician) formed the duo Go West, with Cox as lead vocalist and Drummie on guitar and backing vocals.

 After Go West signed a deal with Chrysalis Records, "We Close Our Eyes" became a top 5 hit in the UK Singles Chart in 1985.
-Other Go West singles released that year included "Call Me" (1985) and "Don't Look Down".
 The following year, Go West was named 'Best Newcomer' at the 1986 BRIT Awards.

+Other Top 20 UK singles by Go West include "Call Me", "Goodbye Girl", and "Don't Look Down".

+In 1987, the band reached the top 40 in the US with the single "Don't Look Down – The Sequel".

-In 1990, Go West finally achieved success in the United States with their single "King of Wishful Thinking", which reached No. 8 on the U.S. chart and was featured on the soundtrack of the film Pretty Woman.
-"Faithful", released in 1992, reached No. 14 in the States.
+In 1990, Go West had a No. 8 hit in the US with "King of Wishful Thinking" from the film Pretty Woman.
+In 1992, the duo released their third studio album Indian Summer, which included "Faithful"; the song reached the top 20 in Canada and the United States.

+As of 2026, Go West is still touring.

 Personal life

-Drummie, who grew up in Skelmersdale and Ormskirk with his grandparents, has two children: a son and a daughter.
+Drummie, who grew up in Skelmersdale and Ormskirk with his grandparents, has a son and a daughter.
 In 1993, he and Cox moved to Los Angeles, but Drummie returned to the United Kingdom in 1996.